formix/infernal-engine/README.md

     return next();
 });

-// Set a value to the fact "i" engine.set("i", 1);
+// Set a value to the fact "/i" engine.set("i", 1);

 // launches inference